 Keto Beef Pho

-Fragrant, beefy broth makes this keto beef pho magnificent thanks to the flavors of cinnamon, cloves, anise, ginger and beef bones.
-Preparing the pho broth in an instant pot or pressure cooker allows it to be a unique keto soup that you can enjoy any night of the week.
+Fragrant, beefy broth makes this beef pho magnificent thanks to cinnamon, cloves, anise, ginger and real beef bones.
+Making the broth in an instant pot or pressure cooker means you can have this keto soup any night of the week.

 Youtube